Opinion | Biden’s challenge to Mitch McConnell: Go ahead, burn the place down

 “They need to stop playing Russian roulette with the U.S. economy,” Biden said, which appears to mean he’s going to try to force them to relent.

-It’s possible Democrats might back down, by, say, raising the debt limit themselves through reconciliation (another option would be to try to use that process to nullify it entirely).
+It’s possible Democrats might back down, by, say, raising the debt limit themselves through reconciliation (another option that they should take seriously would be to try to use that process to nullify it entirely).
 But Democrats are running out of room to put that into effect by Oct.
-18, which may be the deadline.
+18, which might be the deadline.

-And so, if Democrats hold firm, we could soon find ourselves in a situation where Democrats have no option of using reconciliation anymore.
+And so, if Democrats hold firm, we could soon find ourselves in a situation in which Democrats have no option of using reconciliation anymore.

 If so, at that point, the choice for Republicans will be incredibly stark: Either they stop filibustering, or we default.
-All the game playing will fall by the wayside.
-No matter how many times McConnell disingenuously pretends he only wants Democrats to handle this themselves while Republicans block this from happening, and no matter how many times McConnell is credulously portrayed as a savvy operator for doing so, as the days tick down to Armageddon that will be his choice.
+All the game-playing will fall by the wayside.
+No matter how many times McConnell disingenuously pretends he only wants Democrats to handle this themselves while Republicans block this from happening, and no matter how many times McConnell is credulously portrayed as a savvy operator for doing so, as the days tick down to Armageddon, that will be his choice.

-If Republicans continue regardless, Democrats may in turn have no choice but to carve out an exception to the filibuster in order to deal with the debt limit themselves.
-That might open the door for more carve outs on the filibuster later.
+If Republicans continue regardless, Democrats may in turn have no choice but to carve out an exception to the filibuster to deal with the debt limit themselves.
+That might open the door for more carve-outs on the filibuster later.

-Indeed, Sen. Dick Durbin (D-Ill.) just floated exactly this possibility:
+Indeed, Sen. Richard J. Durbin (D-Ill.) just floated exactly this possibility:

 So McConnell can smirk all he wants.
 He may not be smirking for much longer.